contact enquiry list

 1. How much space do you need?

-You don't want to book a venue and then discover they can't accommodate the band you want.
-Typically, a 4-piece band will need a performance area measuring 4 metres wide by 3 metres deep, with every additional member requiring an additional metre’s width, but check this with the band.
+You don't want to book a venue and then find out they don’t have space for the band you want.
+Typically, a 4-piece band will need a performance area of around 4 metres wide by 3 metres deep, with extra width for additional members.
+Check space requirements with your band early on.

 A raised stage isn't necessary for most bands, but it's important the area is a level, hard surface, and that there’s no risk of excitable guests knocking over equipment and getting injured.